 The polyphenols in cranberries will reduce the risk of cardiovascular diseases.
 It prevents the platelet build up and reduces blood pressure via the anti-inflammatory mechanism.

-Cranberries are popular for treating and preventing urinary tract infections.
+Cranberries are popular for treating and preventing urinary tract infections in adults.
 Cranberries help flush out E. coli bacteria out of the bladder, thereby preventing urinary tract infection.

 5. Dental Health: